56 people killed in stampede following clashes at a Guinea soccer match, authorities say

 “During the stampede, victims were recorded,” Bah said, without giving details.
 The regional authorities are working to restore calm in the area, he added.

-Local media reported that security forces tried to use tear gas (two words) to restore calm after the chaos that followed a disputed penalty.
+Local media reported that security forces tried to use tear gas to restore calm after the chaos that followed a disputed penalty.

 “This (the disputed penalty) angered supporters who threw stones.
 This is how the security services used tear gas,” Media Guinea, a local news website, reported.
 It said several of those killed were children while some of the injured being treated at a regional hospital are in critical condition.